Yandex Cloud

 You can set up a separate configuration for each shard you restore.

-Managed Service for ClickHouse® will initiate the process of creating a new cluster from the backup.
+Managed Service for ClickHouse® will start creating the cluster from the backup.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.